Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 I have to say that this setup looks a bit strange.
 The reasoning is probably clear to people who have already implemented such systems.

 At this point, the presentation goes deeper into Variable Rate Shading, which would have been a separate article.
-Yet, I'm not interested in this subject.
-Although it would probably explain a lot.